Dam998/shopify-monitor/README.md

 When the monitor starts it sends a discord message, if you don't receive a discord message from the monitor it means there is a problem with the webhook url

+## Configuration settings
+Open the config.json file and be careful to follow the rules below for proper operation

+  - **mongodb_uri**: don't modify this url, it's not necessary, leave it like you found it.
+  - **webhook_url**: here you have to add your discord webhook url, monitor'll notify you at this url.
+  - **requestTiming**: this field means after how many milliseconds the monitor sniff the sites to find new products, I reccomand to leave this at least at 30000 because if you don't use proxies easy that site could ban you (I'll implement proxies in v.2) however I have implemented an algoritm to unban the monitor if ban occurred but you lose some time.
+  - **keywords**: this field are an array of array, here you can specify keywords to filter products to notify, this field work over all sites specified in the config.json file.\
+  **How to use it?** This is an example of array in array\
+  **[["Adidas"],["New Balance"],["Nike","Jordan"]]**\
+  If I write this I mean that I'll monitor all adidas products, all new balance products and all nike jordan products in the sites, because nike and jordan are in AND and not in OR.
+So, for example, if I want notify only if the monitor find Adidas Yeezy 350 or Adidas Yeezy 380 I'll write:\
+  **[["Adidas","Yeezy","350"],["Adidas","Yeezy","380"]]**\
+  Maybe this is not easy to understand to all, if you have any dubts, please, open an issue, I'll explain it better with more examples.\
+  **NB: If you don't want use keywords don't specify the field keywords**\
+  **TIPS:**
+    - If you want search nike jordan please not write like this [["Nike Jordan"]] but write this [["Nike"],["Jordan"]] because you have a lot of more possibility to not mistake and skip an important notification
+    - The keywords are not keysensitive so there is no difference beetween Nike or nike

+  - **sites**: this field are an array of objects, in each object you can specify 2 fields: the url of the site and the keywords to filter product for the specified site before.
+The rules for the keywords are the same explained before.

 ## TODO List